-Peter Mwea Wakinyonga, declared Kenya's first worst gangster was slain by police at Nyakiambi Lodge & Nightclub in Kangemi, Nairobi on June 26, 1978.
-A ruthless thug, he became a sort of 'Godfather' in the minds of future gangsters.
-He was wanted for several atrocities such as bank heists and car thefts.
+On June 26, 1978, Kenya's first Most Wanted criminal, Nicholas Mwea Wakinyonga, was slain by police at Nyakiambi Lodge & Nightclub in Kangemi, Nairobi.
+A generous and at the same time a ruthless thug, he became a sort of 'Godfather' in the minds of future gangsters.

-On June 27, 1996, the nation's second worst gangster, Gerald Wambugu Munyeria was gunned down at a trading centre, Kabati-ini Shopping Centre, Nakuru.
+On June 27, 1996, the nation's second Most Wanted gangster, Gerald Wambugu Munyeria, was gunned down at a trading centre, Kabati-ini Shopping Centre, Nakuru County.
 He's accused of committing several murders, kidnappings, rape, bank robberies and carjackings.

-Conceivably, on another note, the most notorious criminals whose memories are etched in the minds of Kenyans are Wanugu, Wacucu and Rasta.
-Their criminal dealings and daring acts, even engaging the police in a standoff, resulted in the creation of a special force to deal with them.
+Conceivably, the most notorious criminals whose memories are etched in the minds of Kenyans are Wanugu, Wacucu and Rasta.
+Their criminal dealings and daring acts, even engaging the police in a standoff, resulted in the creation of a special police force to deal with them.

-Their aliases were deceptive with the intention of disguising their identities from security officers.
+Their aliases were deceptive meant to disguise their identities from security officers.
 Their real names were Gerald Wambugu Munyeria (Wanugu), Anthony Ngugi Kanagi (Wacucu) and Bernard Matheri Thuo (Rasta).

 Police traced their criminal activities from 1993 to 1997 when the last of the trio died under a hail of bullets.

-On August 21, 1995, Police Commissioner, Shadrack Kiruki announced a reward of Kshs.
-100,000 per head to anyone who would offer information on the whereabouts of the trio gangsters.
-The bounty on their heads would later be doubled to Kshs.
+On August 21, 1995, the former Police Commissioner, Shadrack Kiruki, announced a reward of Kshs.
+100,000 to anyone who would offer information on the whereabouts of the trio gangsters.
+The bounty on each of their heads would later be doubled to Kshs.
 200,000 as they had become a menace, and unstoppable.

 Wanugu picked up the deceased's gun, AK47, and continued engaging the police, in a defensive mode.
-Even though he was wounded on the head, he escaped.
-He had a bulletproof vest on that partially protected him.
+He managed to escape in the dark with an inflicted bullet wound on his head.

 Born in Kamuyu village, Nyeri County, Wacucu was staying in Nairobi with his father while his mother was living at the countryside.
-They were staying at Shauri Moyo Baptist Centre's compound in Nairobi.
-Outgoing and jovial, Wanugu had hopes of a better future.
+They were staying at Shauri Moyo Baptist Centre's compound.

 He went on to stay in the Church's compound after his father died of cancer at a local hospital before moving out and renting a room at Dandora, Nairobi.

-An altar boy in his teenage years, it came as a surprise to those who knew him that the young boy would turn out to become a gangster, and at that, a ruthless one from the compassionate one they knew.
+An altar boy in his teenage years, it came as a surprise to those who knew him how the compassionate young boy would turn out to become a gangster, and at that, a ruthless one.

 It's thought he was the leader of the gang.